Home/Grains/Millet

 Instructions

 1. 1.
-In a bowl, mix cooked millet, almond butter, honey, nuts, dried fruits, and vanilla extract until well combined.
+In a bowl, mix cooked millet, almond butter, honey, chia seeds, and chocolate chips until well combined.

 Ingredients